carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 - "How to download NCBI genomic data from the command line?"
 - "How to annotate genome FASTA files?"
 objectives:
-- "Explore ncbi-genome-download as a tool for genomic data fetching from the NCBI."
 - "Learn how to use the Prokka genome annotation utility."
 keypoints:
-- "The `ncbi-genome-download` package is a set of scripts to download genomes from the NCBI."
 - "Prokka is a command line utility that provides rapid prokaryotic genome annotation."
 ---